badasswp/display-site-notification-bar/README.md

 **Parameters**

-- options _`{array}`_ By default this will be an associative array containing key, value options of the settings used by the notification bar on the front-end.
+- settings _`{array}`_ By default this will be an associative array containing key, value options of the settings used by the notification bar on the front-end.
 <br/>

 ## Contribute